A warm welcome!

 (28.02.2019) Remaining faithful to the bromeliads …

-Our former department member Ulf Soltau stayed faithful to the bromeliads and attracted the interest of DB magazine with its appealing mini-greenhouses – in reminiscence to Nathaniel Ward.
+Our former division member Ulf Soltau stayed faithful to the bromeliads and attracted the interest of DB magazine with its appealing mini-greenhouses – in reminiscence to Nathaniel Ward.

 (06.02.2019) Coordination meeting of “Cities dare wilderness”

-The meeting took place in the seminar room of the botany department – here the participants during the workshop “environmental education”.
+The meeting took place in the seminar room of the botany division – here the participants during the workshop “environmental education”.

 A short film informs about the aims of the project.